FileFighter/filefighter.github.io/wiki/3_wiki.md

 ### 3.4 Performance

 Performance is important for all parts of our software and will always be considered during the development process.
+We also make sure, that our application can be run on very low level hardware like a raspberry pie.
+In the end our application will be self-hosted, so we can't make promises about performance on every hardware.

 #### 3.4.1 App performance